shivannis/xandr-docs-public/xandr-docs/yield-analytics-ui/orders-overview.md

 # Orders overview

-From the **Orders** tab in Yield Analytics, you can find a specific order or order line, drill into order/order line details, chart an order's performance, and examine prospective delivery with links to Scenario Manager.
+From the **Orders** tab in Yield Analytics, you can find a specific order or order line, drill into order/order line details, chart an order's performance, and examine prospective delivery with links to **Scenario Manager**.

-In addition, use Evaluate Orders to compare it to all orders in the system.
+In addition, use **Evaluate Orders** to compare it to all orders in the system.
 This helps to uncover opportunities to improve yield and to evaluate outgoing proposals before they are sent to prospective customers.
-Sales planners and account managers often use Evaluate
-Orders when building media plans and proposals in response to an advertiser's RFP.
+Sales planners and account managers often use **Evaluate Orders** when building media plans and proposals in response to an advertiser's RFP.

 ## Related topics